open-telemetry/opentelemetry-cpp/docs/deprecation-process.md

 Remove all the tooling (compiling options) related to the deprecated code, if any.

-Remove all the relevant entries in `DEPRECATED.md`
+Remove all the relevant entries in `DEPRECATED`.

-Add a `CHANGELOG.md` entry for the removal.
+Add a `CHANGELOG` entry for the removal.

 Get the removal PR reviewed and merged to the main branch.